Lead is Dead! (Except for Starting Batteries)

 The Internet said LiFePO4 is 100% safe

-No battery chemistry is 100% safe, especially when you over charge it.(However no-fire , no-flames & no explosion just cell swelling and heating… FWIW this “starting battery” has zero BMS Protection.
+No battery chemistry is 100% safe, especially when you over charge it, however no-fire , no-flames & no explosion just cell swelling and heating… FWIW this “starting battery” has zero BMS Protection.
 A BMS is required under ABYC and ISO.

 Prismatic Cell – Over-Charged

-This is what over charging looks like.
+This is what over charging looks like, but again no fire, no explosion.

-Cell Compression
+Cell Module/Containment

 What Good Quality Looks Like